stevinz/awesome-game-engine-dev/README.md

     - :moneybag: - Paid
     - :money_with_wings: - Partially Free
 - Other
-    - :books: - Article
+    - :books: - Article, Blog Post, or List
     - :earth_americas: - Website
-- :octocat: - Link to repo, click on it to see the source code!
+- :octocat: - Link to Repo, click on it to see the source code!
 - :fire: - Hot!
 Amazing, must-see resource!
 <br><br>